1. Habitat Selection and Abundance.

 2. Cougar Population Ecology and Prey Selection.

 We have 2 M.Sc. students, Samantha Widmeyer and Meghan Beale, studying cougar behaviour and ecology with special focus on their predation on bighorns.
 Field studies are focused on the Cadomin area south of Hinton, Alberta.
-Working with Paul Frame from Alberta Environment and Parks, Samantha will evaluate the efficacy of extended cougar hunting seasons in mountain units of western Alberta.
-Meghan is monitoring radiocollars cougars to detect prey.
+Working with Paul Frame from Alberta Environment and Parks, Samantha will evaluate the efficacy of extended cougar hunting seasons in mountain units of western Alberta, and is examining stable isotopes to characterize diets.
+Meghan is monitoring radio-collared cougars to detect prey.

 3. Harvesting Effects on Wildlife.

 I am conducting a synthesis of the effects of hunting and other types of wildlife harvest on genetics, life history, and demography.
 This investigation involves research on density dependence, compensatory and additive mortality, uncertainty, and social disruptions, e.g., sexually selected infanticide.
 I am particularly interested in the Hydra Effect that emerges from an interaction between density dependence and harvesting.
 A variety of effects of hunting have been documented, but the extent and significance of these for management have not been synthesized.
 In addition, we have built models that can be used by Environment & Parks staff to evaluate alternative harvest policies, in particular those for elk being developed by M.Sc. student Tyler Trump and for mountain sheep by Mark Boyce.
-A new project on optimizing harvest policy for white-tailed deer in North Dakota will begin in 2018.
+Mariana Nagy Baldy dos Reis is studying models for optimizing harvests of white-tailed deer in North Dakota.

 4. Carbon sequestration and conservation.

 Ecosystems provide many services, including carbon sequestration.
-We are particularly keen on the role that native grasslands can play in sequestering carbon into the soil, potentially offering an avenue for grassland conservation funded by carbon credits.
+We are particularly keen on the role that native grasslands can play in sequestering carbon into the soil, potentially offering an avenue for grassland conservation funded by carbon credits, with funding from the Canadian federal Agricultural Greenhouse Gas Program.
 Jessica Grenke is studying plant diversity in context of carbon sequestration and storage.
-A new postdoc will synthesize an evaluation of adaptive multi-paddock grazing practices in Canada’s Great Plains and Aspen Parkland.
+Timm Doebert is a postdoc who will synthesize an evaluation of adaptive multi-paddock and other grazing practices in Canada’s Great Plains and Aspen Parkland.
+A Research Associate, Bharat Shrestha, is studying greenhouse gas exchange on a sample of ranches in Alberta.
+Kira Dlusskaya will be developing protocols for ranchers that maximize carbon sequestration and storage based on grazing practices.
 Support from the Society for Conservation Biology is sponsoring a related project on avian diversity on Canada’s grasslands.

 5. Predation effects on waterfowl production.

-Conor Mallory is Director of Planning and Policy for the Wildlife Department of the Government of Nunavut, on leave to pursue a Ph.D. in the Boyce lab to study reasons for decline of 3 arctic populations of caribou.
+Conor Mallory is a biologist with the Wildlife Department of the Government of Nunavut, on leave to pursue a Ph.D. in the Boyce lab to study reasons for decline of 3 arctic populations of caribou.
 One hypothesis relates to the timing of caribou migration relative to the phenology of greenup of vegetation at calving grounds, and how this might be affected by climate change.